texamp/texamp.github.io/abstracts-contributed.md

 **Alejandro Quintero-Roba (Baylor University)**

-*The Riemann--Hilbert problem for Krall orthogonal polynomials*
+*The Riemann&mdash;Hilbert problem for Krall orthogonal polynomials*

 Abstract:
-In this talk, we give background on the Riemann--Hilbert problem (RHp) for orthogonal polynomials (OP) and its versatility in finding general properties of specific OP families such as the ordinary differential equation the family satisfies.
-We also discuss the Krall--Legendre OP sequence, which is known for satisfying a fourth-order differential equation.
-Then, we formulate the RHp for the Krall--Legendre OP, prove the existence and uniqueness of its solution, and show the method to obtain the first-order matrix ODE, and the second-order scalar ODE for the Krall--Legendre OP, as a first approach to finding the fourth-order scalar ODE from the Riemann--Hilbert formulation, as our final goal.
+In this talk, we give background on the Riemann&mdash;Hilbert problem (RHp) for orthogonal polynomials (OP) and its versatility in finding general properties of specific OP families such as the ordinary differential equation the family satisfies.
+We also discuss the Krall&mdash;Legendre OP sequence, which is known for satisfying a fourth-order differential equation.
+Then, we formulate the RHp for the Krall&mdash;Legendre OP, prove the existence and uniqueness of its solution, and show the method to obtain the first-order matrix ODE, and the second-order scalar ODE for the Krall&mdash;Legendre OP, as a first approach to finding the fourth-order scalar ODE from the Riemann&mdash;Hilbert formulation, as our final goal.

 ------